-All you need to know about frequencies on which drones operate
+All you need to know about frequencies on which drones use in work

-The “Drone or UAV” is either driven or piloted by a remote from the First Person perspective that is delivered via wireless technology onto the pilot’s goggles or monitor.
-More complex versions of drones include a pan and tilt camera that is controlled by a gyroscope sensor in the Pilot's goggles fitted with two onboard cameras that enable a 3D view.
+The “Drone or UAV” is either driven or piloted by a remote from the First Person's perspective that is delivered via wireless technology onto the pilot’s goggles or monitor.
+More complex versions of drones include a pan and tilt camera controlled by a gyroscope sensor in the Pilot's goggles fitted with two onboard cameras that enable a 3D view.

-2.4 GHz and 5.8 GHz are two of the most common frequencies when you are dealing with FPV Quadcopter drones.
+2.4 GHz and 5.8 GHz are two of the most expected commonnesses when dealing with FPV Quadcopter machines.

 2.4 GHz is the common RF used by Quadcopters for connecting the ground transmitter to the drone.
-If you are familiar with frequencies, then you may already know that 2.4 GHz is the same frequency that wireless computer networks work in.
-So as anticipatable it may seem there have been several incidents reporting the loss of control over the Flying objects in dense housing areas where there are too many wireless signals.
+If you are familiar with frequencies, you may already know that 2.4 GHz is the same frequency that wireless computer networks use.
+So as anticipatable, it may seem there have been several incidents reporting the loss of control over Flying objects in dense housing areas with too many wireless signals.

-Another problem that is associated with Quadcopters is that they interfere with their onboard systems.
-This is mainly because of the involvement of two transmitters – one for transferring the pilot signals to the vehicle and the other for transferring the video signals back to the pilot.
+Another problem associated with Quadcopters is that they interfere with their onboard systems.
+This is mainly because of the involvement of two transmitters – one for transferring the pilot signals to the vehicle and the other for sharing the video signals back to the pilot.

-5.8 GHz is another RF used in quadcopter technologies, to avoid the entangling of frequencies in the same band.
+5.8 GHz is a different RF used in this technology to avoid entangling frequencies in the same band.
 This frequency is commonly found in the DJI Phantom models.
-Let’s take a look at how the DJI Phantom Quadcopters avoid the most prevalent problems when dealing with radio frequencies.
+Let’s look at how the DJI Phantom Quadcopters avoid the most prevalent problems when trading with radio commonnesses.

-In case you want to use a GoPro or any other action camera with its unique wireless system, remember to turn the Wireless Option off.
+Remember to turn the Wireless Option off if you want to use a GoPro or any other action camera with its unique wireless system.
 Otherwise, it will interfere with the aerial vehicle.
-Phantom FC40 – This drone uses the 5.8 GHz RF to fly because it has a separate 3.4 GHz system to transmit videos and photos to the pilot.
+Phantom FC40 – This drone uses 5.8 GHz RF to fly because it has a separate 3.4 GHz system to transmit videos and photos to the pilot.